We, the people of the Episcopal Diocese of Massachusetts,

 Read more and see photos here and in The Living Church here.

-There are seven historically Black churches in the Diocese of Massachusetts (listed below alphabetically by location).
+Black Churches United (which includes our historically Black churches) in the Diocese of Massachusetts are listed below, alphabetically by location:

 - Church of St. Augustine and St. Martin in Boston